redbrick/rb-ldap/README.md

      alert-unpaid    Alert all unpaid users that their accounts will be disabled delete-unpaid   Delete all unpaid users accounts that are outside their grace period disable-unpaid  Diable all unpaid users accounts
-     new-year        Decriment Years Paid of all users to 1
+     new-year        Decrement Years Paid of all users to 1

 GLOBAL OPTIONS:
    --user value, -u value  ldap user, used for authentication (default: "cn=root,ou=ldap,o=redbrick")